 Other Ingredients: Microcrystalline cellulose and capsule (hypromellose and water).

 No upper limit has been established for oral enzyme supplementation.
-Animal studies indicate that extremely large doses of enzymes may be ingested without toxicity or ill effect.
-No upper limit has been established for lipase enzyme dosing.
-Recommended dosing is one (1) capsule per meal but two (2) or three (3) capsules may be taken if a meal is higher in fat.
+Recommended dosing is one (1) capsule per meal.
+A maximum of 3 capsules may be taken if a meal is higher in fat.†

 Frequently Asked Questions